Exploring the Historical Charm of Flavel House in Astoria, Oregon.

 During Harry's trial, his mother insisted she had not been in danger.
 The family testified that Fulton had been drunk, and Harry had acted in self-defense.
 The charges were dropped.

 February 1983.
-Harry was out walking two of his dogs when a car driven by 22-year-old named Alec Josephson came speeding down the road.
-As the car passed, Flavel swung the chain of a dog leash at it and made contact.
-Josephson stopped, furious, and chased Harry by foot down an alley.
+Harry was out walking two of his dogs when a car driven by a 22-year-old named Alec Josephson came speeding down the road.
+As the vehicle passed, Flavel swung the chain of a dog leash at it and made contact.
+Josephson stopped, furious, and chased Harry on foot down an alley.

 "Hatchet" Harry Flavel was found guilty of assault, but not attempted murder, in 1985.